mateusdreher/api.aprova-mail/README.md

 ## Requirements

 This api uses a mongodb database to store data, to do this, a docker container was used, so you need the **docker** installed, if you don't already have it, install it [here](https://docs.docker.com/get-docker/).
-And, to config database enviroment, it is used **docker-compose,** so if you don't already have it, install [here](https://docs.docker.com/compose/install/)
+And, to config database enviroment, it is used **docker-compose,** so if you don't already have it, install [here](https://docs.docker.com/compose/install/).

+You also need port `27030` available

 ## Installing dependencies